Prepare a notebook to include:

 32. Store hazard correction, reporting poison stored within a child's reach, was chosen because

-c. public safety depends largely upon actions of the safety experienced & knowledgeable.
+a. it is an unrecognized re-occurring problem in many retail stores. b. ultimately the store management is responsible for the correction. c. public safety depends largely upon actions of the safety experienced & knowledgeable.

 33. A proper table to present my accident prevention plan might include